 Step 9: Push the updated state back to the original workspace by re-enabling the remote backend and running terraform init -reconfigure.
 Again, answer "yes" when prompted to copy state.

-Sometimes you need to manually update the state file -- for example, to fix a mistake, make a quick correction, or handle a migration.
+Sometimes you need to manually update the state file.
+For example, to fix a mistake, make a quick correction, or handle a migration.
 Here are the key operations.

 Pull the state locally: